BASED IN SLIGO, IRELAND

 It didn't happen very often on the showband scene, but once in a while, a the band became "bigger" than any of the stars that took front stage.
 Of course, it could also be argued that the singers "made" the band, and that was the case many times.
 However, bands like the Nevada and Miami, always seemed to be at the top, no matter who fronted the band.

-Tracing the history of the Nevada is a little difficult without some direct information from the members themselves, but through articles and photos, we can put together a pretty good timeline of the band's history.
+Tracing the early history of the Nevada is a little difficult without some direct information from the members themselves, but through articles and photos, we can put together a pretty good timeline of the band's history.

 Although later known as a country singer, at this stage in his a career, Roly was billed as Ireland's answer to Tom Jones.
 Not long after, Danny was replaced by Val Kearney, who came from The Jackpots.
 The band continued to grow in popularity and by early 1971 were a major draw across the country.
 They enjoyed some chart success with several of Roly's singles reaching the lower regions of the Irish Charts.

 Red's boyish good looks and strong vocal ballad style complemented Kelley and the rest of the band perfectly.
 For the next few years, they won every awards poll in the country with Red and Kelley continually being voted top vocalists.
 Although Red had sung Going Away in the 1971 Irish National Song Contest and finished second to Angela Farrell, the band instead released Sometimes.
 The song was a smash success and reached Number 1 in the Irish Charts.
 In fact, the band would enjoy an unprecedented run of chart success as over the next four years, placing eight singles in the Top five (including three Number Ones).
-During the early seventies, the band could do no wrong.
+During the early seventies, the Nevada could do no wrong.

-However, the band was dealt a serious blow when they were involved in car accident.
-Liam would retire from the road after a serious car accident, but became one of Ireland's top record producers.
+However, the band was dealt a serious blow in mid 1972 when they were involved in road accident.
+Red and Kelley were injured as well but while Red was back on stage in only a week, it took longer for Kelley to recuperate and she announced her return in August, 1972.
 An interesting fact about the band, and one of the secrets to their continued success, is that the core lineup of Jim, Peter, Bunty, Val and Willie would remain together for over a decade.

 (Some info for this feature from "Send Em Home Sweatin" by Vincent Power.)